Azure/azure-sdk-for-java/README.md

 You can find a complete list of all the packages for these libraries [here](packages.md).

+### Important:
+We have released 'azure-sdk-for-java' GA( i.e. General Availability ) in November 2019.
+We recommend using stable and officially supported GA versions of these packages.
+You can find more detail [here](https://github.com/Azure/azure-sdk/blob/master/releases/2019-11/2019-11-java.md).

 ## Getting started

 To get started with a specific library, see the **README.md** file located in the library's project folder.
 You can find service libraries in the `/sdk` directory.